affinda/affinda-python/docs/samples_python.md

 print(resume.as_dict())
 ```

-### getResume - Gets parse results for a specific resume
+### getResume - Get parse results for a specific resume

 ```python
 from affinda import AffindaAPI, TokenCredential